awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + [June 2018 Updates](#jun18-release-notes)
 + [April and May 2018 Updates](#may18-release-notes)

+## April 2020 Update<a name="april20-release-notes"></a>

+The following updates were released in April 2020:

+### Telephony<a name="april20-telephony"></a>
++ Added early media support for outbound phone calls\.
+Enabled by default, an agent hears tones and audio messages played by phone companies—such as busy signals, failure to connect errors, or other informational messages—through their headset or audio device\.
+For more information, see [Step 3: Telephony Options](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect Instance](amazon-connect-instances.md) topic\.
++ Added the `barge-in-enabled` session attribute to the [Get Customer Input](get-customer-input.md) block so customers can interrupt Amazon Lex chatbots with their voice\.

 ## March 2020 Update<a name="mar20-release-notes"></a>

 The following updates were released in March 2020:

 ### Contact flows<a name="mar20-contact-flows"></a>
-+ Updated the [Store Customer Input](store-customer-input.md) block to enable you to configure the terminating keypress\.
++ Updated the [Store Customer Input](store-customer-input.md) block to allow you to specify a custom terminating keypress\.

 ### Metrics<a name="mar20-metrics"></a>
 + Announced [Upcoming Changes for Omnichannel Support](upcoming-changes.md#upcoming-changes-march-2020)\.